preservim/vim-markdown/README.md

 See the
 [GFM reference](https://help.github.com/articles/github-flavored-markdown)
 for details of the syntax.
 This option is disabled by default.
-Note that syntax highlighting of GFM's fence-style code blocks are enabled regardless of this setting.
+Note that syntax highlighting of GFM's fence-style code blocks is enabled regardless of this setting.

 ```vim